dubz611/PrimalFlix/README.md

 The PrimalFlix website is composed of PHP, JavaScript/jQuery, CSS3, & HTML5.

-Feel free to contribute or download the files...
+Feel free to download the files.
+I request that you do not use this repo for any school-related projects as this repo's main purpose is school-related.
+Thank you.

 Special Thanks: James Jones, phpAcademy(phpacademy.org)